-46), which was already being carried out in Japan, in line with "Achieving supreme quality as early as possible" as set forth in the Mid-term Management working toward strengthening safety and quality control by introducing the QSA system as well as cooperation with and application of PMS.
+46), which was already being carried out in Japan, in line with "Achieving supreme quality as early as possible" as set forth in the Mid-term Management Plan 2019-2021.
+We are working toward strengthening safety and quality control by introducing the QSA system as well as cooperation with and application of PMS.
 In this way, we will aim to achieve supreme quality as early as possible.